 May 4, 2019: Danse Mutante - Cantique at the Festival ZurichTanzt (Zurich)

-September 18 to 21, 2019: World premiere of final marathon work in Montreal, Agora de la danse
+September 17 to 21, 2019: World premiere of final marathon work at Edifice Wilder (Montreal), presented by Agora de la danse

 November, 2019: Presentation of the marathon event at Dense Bamako Danse (Bamako, Mali)